 The two major types of non-small cell lung cancer (NSCLC), adenocarcinomas and squamous cell carcinomas, have long been considered two distinct diseases.
 But researchers are now discovering that these tumor types may have a much more complicated, intertwined relationship.

-As researchers gather for the 2017 American Society of Clinical Oncology meeting, Christine Fillmore Brainson, PhD, assistant professor at the University of Kentucky Markey Cancer Center, explains what the implications of these discoveries are for the future of lung cancer treatment.
+As researchers gather for the 2018 American Society of Clinical Oncology meeting, we reviewed the implications of these discoveries for the future of lung cancer treatment with Christine Fillmore Brainson, PhD, assistant professor at the University of Kentucky Markey Cancer Center.

 What are some of the unanswered questions that continue to drive research in NSCLC?